apache/opendal/core/src/services/s3/docs.md

     builder.root("/path/to/dir");
     // Set the bucket name.
 This is required. builder.bucket("test");
     // Set the region.
-This is only required for aws s3. builder.region("us-east-1");
+This is required for some services, if you don't care about it, for example Minio service, just set it to "auto", it will be ignored. builder.region("us-east-1");
     // Set the endpoint.
     //